4neesh/DevBlog/src/blogInProgress/028_ContinuousDeliv.md

 <br>
 <h4>What is continuous delivery?</h4>
 <p>
 Continuous delivery (CD) extends from continuous integration by ensuring the latest software artifact is always in a deployment-ready build to be sent into production.
-You can read about continuous integration from my previous blog <a href="" target="_blank">here</a>.
+You can read about continuous integration from my previous blog <a href="https://aneesh.co.uk/how-continuous-integration-helps-developers" target="_blank">here</a>.
 </p>
 <p>
 But what does 'deployment-ready' mean?
 While CI aims to manage the movement of source code branches into new application builds, CD aims to manage the movement of the build through further functional testing in a safe, sustainable and predictable manner.
 CD achieves deployment-readiness through functional testing.
 CD extends upon the unit testing performed within CI to assess the behaviour and compliance of the build to functional requirements.